By: Dean Fraser

 This incredibly simple change, the conscious decision to be a happy person, can change lives.
 Not only yours, of those around you.

 Dean Fraser is a writer, speaker and leader in creating positive mindsets within businesses or for individuals.
-He has been speaking to leaders in local government and industry, in tandem with private consultations, for over thirty years.
+Author of Unlock Your Life and You: But Happy, Healthy and Successful, Dean has been speaking to leaders in local government and industry, in tandem with private consultations, for over thirty years.